 - Sarah O’Brien, an elementary school teacher in Avon who represents the Fourth Congressional District, was reappointed by Pence in 2013.

-- Brad Oliver, an associate dean at Indiana Wesleyan University, represents the Sixth Congressional District.
-He was appointed by Pence in 2013.
+- Vince Bertram, President of Project Lead The Way, represents the Fifth Congressional District.
+He was appointed by Pence in 2015.

 - B.J.
 Watts, an elementary school teacher in Evansville, who represents the Eighth Congressional District, was appointed by Daniels in 2010.